Ultrasound of the shoulder is a fast, relatively cheap and dynamic way to examine the rotator cuff and is particularity

 Imaging planes: the subscapularis tendon should be traced both longitudinally and transversely:

-longitudinal images: probe is placed in transverse position (mediolaterally) over the humeral head with the marker of the probe away from the patient's torso.
-Then, the transducer moved from top to bottom to access three portions of the tendon; i.e, superior, middle, and inferior fibers, then:
+- longitudinal images: the probe is placed in the transverse position (mediolaterally) over the humeral head with the marker of the probe away from the patient's torso; then, the transducer is moved from top to bottom to access three portions of the tendon: superior, middle, and inferior fibers; then:

-- transverse images: by turning the probe 90 degrees (now in craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by slow sweeping of the probe from its insertion to lesser tubercle and medial-lateral to medial
+- transverse images: by turning the probe 90 degrees (now in craniocaudal direction) with the marker towards the patient's head, the short axis of the three portions of the tendon can be assessed by a slow sweeping of the probe from its insertion on the lesser tubercle towards the midline

-- the flat tendon of subscapularis can be seen inserting into the lesser trochanter
+- the flat subscapularis tendon can be seen inserting onto the lesser tubercle

-- most tears/tendinopathy involve the cranial portions of the tendon, which are also the hardest to visualize
+- most tears/tendinopathies involve the cranial portions of the tendon, which are also the hardest to visualize

 - if the biceps tendon is dislocated, it will lie anterior to the subscapularis tendon which keeps it out of the joint.
 Indeed long head of biceps tendon dislocation is commonly associated with subscapularis tears, as well as with a history of previous anterior shoulder dislocation

-Patient position: Shoulder internally rotated and extended (reaching to get wallet from back pocket, or scratching between shoulder blade positions).
+Patient position: Shoulder internally rotated and extended ("reaching to get wallet from back pocket" or "scratching between shoulder blades" positions).

 - the supraspinatus tendon should be traced both longitudinally and transversely

 - remember that most tears occur in the extreme distal portion, therefore this region should be examined with care

-- the tendon parallels the curved contour of the humeral head, flattening out as it inserts into the greater tuberosity
+- the tendon parallels the curved contour of the humeral head, flattening out as it inserts onto the greater tuberosity

 - it has a fibrillary pattern